Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 "So the problem ain’t Earth, really," Firth pointed out.
 "It’s the people.
 Sounds like you guys have taken a beating to yer faith in humanity, right?"

 "I’ve tried not to," Xiù said.
-"I try to think the best of everyone, but…"
+"I try to think the best of everyone, but..."

 "But your friend’s dad is dead, and that makes it hard to keep level about it."